Associate Professor of Church History

 The Rev. Dr. Kenneth J. Woo began teaching at Pittsburgh Theological Seminary in 2016.
-Previously he was historian and archivist of Duke Divinity School.
 He has taught at Duke Divinity School, Redeemer Seminary, and the College of New Jersey.
 He has also served as a faculty member in the United Methodist Church Course of Study program for ordained ministry.
 Woo received his Th.D. in the history of Christianity (Reformation Studies) from Duke University in 2015.
 Before that he completed his M.Div. at Westminster Theological Seminary and B.A. at the College of William and Mary.
 Woo’s first book—Nicodemism and the English Calvin, 1544–1584 (Brill, 2019)—examines the complex ways in which John Calvin and his followers employed theological polemics against religious dissimulation to establish and enforce social and ecclesial boundaries in a variety of 16th century contexts.
 His latest publication is Nicodemism and the English Calvin, 1544–1584 (Brill, 2019).
 His next book, an introduction to the writings of John Calvin through the lens of the reformer’s experience as a religious refugee, will be published by Baker Academic.
 Beyond the European reformations, Woo’s research interests span the development of the Reformed tradition, the intersection of biblical interpretation and church history, historical religious responses to persecution and mass migration, and Asian-American history and theology.
 His work has appeared in Church History and Religious Culture, Concordia Theological Quarterly, Reformation and Renaissance Review, and Sixteenth Century Journal, as well as in volumes published by Oxford University Press and Cambridge University Press.
 A Reformed Church in America (RCA) minister, Woo has served churches in New Jersey, Virginia, and North Carolina, as well as several years in campus ministry.
 He served for six years as pastor of a multicultural congregation near Washington, D.C.
 Woo currently chairs the candidates committee of his classis, which oversees the progress of individuals pursuing ordination in the RCA.
 He is a member of the Association of Asian/North American Theological Educators (AANATE) and a trustee of the Foundation for Theological Education in South East Asia (FTESEA).